 If there are conflicting changes, a visual comparison between your changes and the conflicting changes from one of your collaborators will pop up when you select Save.
 You can choose the changes you'd like to keep.

-Note: Only changes made by others that directly conflict with changes you've made will show up in the comparison.
-Non-conflicting changes will be merged automatically into your presentation when you save, and you'll see them in the My Changes view.
+Only changes made by others that directly conflict with changes you've made will show up in the comparison.
+Non-conflicting changes are merged automatically into your presentation when you save, and you'll see them in the My Changes view.

 Choose either My Changes or Changes by Others.

 If there is more than one conflict to resolve, do one of the following:

 Choose Next to keep resolving conflicts.
 Choose Previous to revisit an earlier conflict.

 If you'd like to choose the same set of changes for all the remaining conflicts, select the Do this for remaining conflicts check box.